pwa-builder/PWABuilder/docs/builder/token-promotion.md

 5. Select `Individual` under `Account type`.

-!!
-IMAGE !!

 6. Pick a `Publisher display name` that you will publish your apps under.

 7. Fill out the contact info that will be associated with your developer account.

-!!
-IMAGE !!

 8. Next, under `Registration - Payment`, you will see a `Promo Code` field.
 Enter the code supplied by PWABuilder here.

-!!
-IMAGE !!

 9. That's all you need to do to take advantage of the PWABuilder promotion, complete the rest of the sign up as guided.

  ## Next steps